andyfaff/scipy/PEP/1-Optimizer.rst

 results for "``from scipy.optimize import minimize``" appear from a GitHub search, and ``minimize`` is included in many libraries including scikit-learn, scikit-image, statsmodels and astropy.
-Preserving backwards compatibility to keep this code functional is a priority.
-However, we believe that we can improve upon SciPy's minimization API.
+Preserving backwards compatibility to keep this code functional is a priority, as is library performance.
+However, we believe that we can enhance SciPy's minimization API by introducing a lower level class based system for various minimizers.
+This class based system will allow more sophisticated functionality, but will also be easier to maintain, test, and develop.
-We believe implementation of this will allow easier use, enable more widespread use and unify various interfaces.

 Proposed solution
 =================